Use the scripting environment

 To use the scripting environment, you must first set up a Jupyter Kernel Gateway and create a connection to the gateway.
 Once the gateway connection is created, complete the following steps to open the scripting environment and start writing scripts:

-1. Open a workbook.
-Add data to your workbook, if necessary.
+1. Open a workbook, and add data to it if necessary.

 Tip: